Articles on Talmidaism Theology

 The Preparation of the body

 In ancient times, the body was washed in water containing essence of balsam and aloes, and then the whole body was anointed with olive oil mixed with frankincense and myrrh, or other aromatic oils.
+This practise was reflected in the preparation of Yeshua’s body after he was crucified.
 Great care and reverential respect is taken with the body.
 After preparation, the body is wrapped in a simple white, linen burial shroud, nothing more.

 It is considered a desecration of the body for it to be cut open to be examined like the corpse of an animal.
-Traditionally Jews have raised objections to routine autopsies of our dead, unless the deceased was a murder victim and an autopsy would help to catch the killer – and then only the minimum necessary.
+Traditionally Jews have raised objections to routine autopsies of our dead, unless the death is suspicious, or the deceased was a murder victim and an autopsy would help to catch the killer – and then only the minimum necessary.

 The body is placed in the coffin face upward, the hands folded across the chest, and the feet stretched out.
 The coffin itself is plain and simple, neither more ornate for the rich, nor less for the poor.
 This is to reflect the fact that both rich and poor are brought to the same status upon death.